Frequently Asked Questions

 The Southeastern Promise requires commitment.
-The 30 hours toward degree per year requirement will demand that a student spend a significant amount of time on campus, both in classes and completing assignments.
+The 30 hour per year requirement will demand that a student spend a significant amount of time on campus, both in classes and completing assignments.
 A student enrolled in the Southeastern Promise will likely not have as much time for outside work and responsibilities.
 Students and their families should be aware of and support the time commitment needed to successfully complete the Southeastern Promise.

 What are the benefits of enrolling in the Southeastern Promise?

 Southeastern is committed to creating an environment to ensure student success, and the Southeastern Promise is a clear pathway to obtaining a degree within a four year plan.
 Equally as important, in this time of budget uncertainty, the Southeastern Promise provides the benefit to students and their families of budgeting accurately due to the fixed net tuition rate.

 If a student requires developmental courses, are they eligible to enroll for the Southeastern Promise?

 Students who are interested in enrolling in the Southeastern Promise and require developmental courses should enroll in the Summer 2019 semester to complete the developmental requirements.
 Hours earned in developmental courses are not counted in the 30 hour completion requirement per academic year.